logzio/logz-docs/_source/user-guide/billing/billing-siem.md

   - yberlinger
 ---

-# DRAFT Content
+# _DRAFT Content_

+## Pricing and billing considerations for Cloud SIEM accounts

 Logz.io Cloud SIEM works with your logs to boost your security observability with enriched and aggregated security log and alerts data, excellent prebuilt security content, and more than 10 of the most useful external Threat Intelligence feeds.

-We take you to the next level with a Dedicated Customer Success Engineer and a dedicated Security Analyst for your Enterprise level Cloud SIEM account.
+We take your Security to the next level with a Dedicated Customer Success Engineer and a dedicated Security Analyst for your Pro or Enterprise Cloud SIEM account.

 Your Security Analyst will help you manage your onboarding process, and be on tap to help you create custom dashboards and ship additional security products.